Canary-Prism/discord-bridge/discord-bridge-jda/README.md

 and inventing your own data type to deal with async requests and chaining and callbacks is a bit unnecessary when CompletableFuture already exists innit?

+a couple of methods in this implementation actually block despite returning Optionals as specified in discord-bridge-api, this makes JDA probably the slowest implementation if you're using slavacord which uses a lot of the data in order to lookup the method it should invoke